matthewg42/EspApConfigurator/README.md

 ### TODO

+- When connected to WiFi "Save & use WiFi" button should just be a save button
+  - in MultiplePade mode, should have a "switch to AP mode" button
 - Implement: Multi-page after saving settings re-direct to main page
 - Implement: Multi-page after saving wifi re-direct to main page
 - Multi-page implement switch to wifi button